 Fun Ways to Celebrate National Roller Coaster Day

-• Ride Your Favorite Coaster: Visit your favorite amusement park and ride all their roller coasters.
+• Ride Your Favorite Coaster: Visit local amusement parks and try new attractions.

-• Plan a Coaster Road Trip: Map out a trip to visit Hersheypark in Pennsylvania, Kings Island in Ohio, and Busch Gardens in Virginia.
+• Plan a Coaster Road Trip: Map visits to iconic parks such as Hersheypark, Kings Island, and Busch Gardens.

 Before You Go: